xavdid/advent-of-code/blog/src/pages/index.md

 1. I'm not trying to get on the global leaderboard.
 2. I don't always finish puzzles (& writeups) the day the puzzle is released.
 On earlier days I can get everything done quickly, but as December goes on, I get busy with work and family things.
 Plus, the harder puzzles & writeups take much longer than the easier ones.
 I'm usually done by the end of January, but it depends.
 I suggest following in the [RSS Feed](/feed.rss) to be notified when a new solution is ready.
-3. I'm not trying to write the smallest, fastest, or cleverest code; see [code goals](#code-goals) above.
+3. I'm not trying to write the smallest, fastest, or cleverest code.
 4. I don't solve every puzzle.
 As much as it pains me to admit it, I sometimes turn to Reddit for solution inspiration (or explanation).
 In these cases, I'll first understand someone else's solution in place of my own.
 I'll adapt it to be in line with code I'd write myself, and then write the explanation like normal (obviously crediting and linking to the original author).
 See [2022 Day 22](/writeups/2022/day/22#part-2) for an example.